jamshed07/Machine-Learning/README.md

 # Machine-Learning
-Basic technique to extract data from web page
+Basic technique of machine learning and tools